sergmain/metaheuristic-docs/p/concept-architecture-roadmap.md

 ## Roadmap

-- Overfitting detector.
+- Overfitting detector in Experiment.
 - Series of Experiments.
-- Implementation the different strategies for Series - Evolutionary algorithm, Bayesian optimization.
+- Implementation the different strategies for Series - Genetic algorithm, Bayesian optimization, GRASP, ILS.
  The concrete algo which will be implemented in first place will be chosen later.
+- DSL for fitness function (in term of GA) or adapt a standard language for this purpose
 - Prototype 2-side platform for optimization based on Metaheuristic.
 - TBD